Reign2121/Reign2121/README.md

 🙋 I have covered various domains of marketing.

-🙋 I'm interested in Survival(churn) & Choice Model, Consumer behavior, Sentiment Analysis!
+🙋 I'm interested in Survival(churn) & Choice Model, Consumer behavior, Demand Forecasting!

 Thank you!